Shareuhack | OpenClaw Is Free, But Claude Isn't — Which Plan Actually Saves You Money in 2026?

 Compliance risk: Using OAuth tokens with third-party tools like OpenClaw explicitly violates Anthropic's ToS.
 Past incidents show accounts can be banned.
 While previous bans were reversed, there's no guarantee of leniency next time.

 Security risk: OpenClaw has known critical vulnerabilities.
 CVE-2026-25253 (CVSS 8.8) is a remote code execution flaw that allows attackers to steal authentication tokens via malicious links.
-Security researchers estimate tens of thousands to over a hundred thousand OpenClaw instances are exposed on the public internet (figures vary widely depending on scanning methodology).
+Security researchers have found numerous improperly secured OpenClaw instances exposed on the public internet.
 If you use OpenClaw, make sure you've updated to v2026.1.29 or later and properly isolated it on your network.
+For a broader look at protecting your AI tool stack, see AI Agent Security: 11 Things You Can Do Right Now to Protect Yourself.

 Rate limit risk: Subscriptions cannot guarantee stable throughput.
 If your workflow depends on uninterrupted AI assistance (e.g., lengthy code refactors), hitting rate limits will break your flow.